-Former resident artist Layna Chianakas returns to OSJ during the 2013-14 season as stage director of Hansel and Gretel.
-Previously, Ms. Chianakas directed the 2011-12 OSJ performances of La voix humaine, a production in which she appeared as “the woman” back in 1996.Future engagements include the Mother in Amahl and the Night Visitors with El Paso Opera Theater in December 2013, and her debut as Amneris in Verdi’s Aida with Dayton Opera in April 2014.
-Recent performances for Ms. Chianakas include performances with Symphony Silicon Valley as Alto Soloist in Beethoven’s Symphony No. 9, the role of Orphée in Orphée et Eurydice for Opera Santa Barbara, and Suzuki (Madama Butterfly) with Intermountain Opera.
+Former resident artist Layna Chianakas returns to OSJ during the 2015-16 season as stage director for Carmen.
+Ms. Chianakas recently served as stage director for OSJ’s recent production of Hansel and Gretel as well as the 2011-12 production of La voix humaine.
+Recent vocal engagements include the Mother in Amahl and the Night Visitors with El Paso Opera Theater in December 2013, and her debut as Amneris in Verdi’s Aida with Dayton Opera in April 2014.
+Other recent appearances include performances with Symphony Silicon Valley as Alto Soloist in Beethoven’s Symphony No. 9, the role of Orphée in Orphée et Eurydice for Opera Santa Barbara, and Suzuki (Madama Butterfly) with Intermountain Opera.

 Ms. Chianakas is equally comfortable in the recital forum, in which her experience is extensive.
 She spent three years touring with The Songs of Franz Schubert Concert Series, performing over 100 recitals, accompanied by world-renowned coach and accompanist, John Wustman.
 She has performed on the mid-day public radio broadcast of the Dame Myra Hess Concert Series in Chicago, IL, the Krannert Center Sunday Salon Series in Champaign, IL, the Listening Hour Recital Series in San José, CA, and various recital series throughout Germany.
 She was named Artistic Ambassador of the United States, performing recitals in Colombia, Venezuela, El Salvador, Guatemala and Jamaica.
 Ms. Chianakas was featured in the Carmel Music Society Concert Series in Carmel, CA, the Oberlin Conservatory of Music Recital Series, and sang on the Concerts at Holy Cross series in Belmont, CA. Ms. Chianakas recently gave her New York Recital Debut at Christ and St. Stephen’s Church.